Hani Rashid

-Hani Rashid (born 1958 in Cairo) is an architect and educator.
+Hani Rashid (born 1958 in Cairo) is an Egyptian-American-Canadian architect and educator.
 He co-founded the New York-based architecture firm, Asymptote Architecture with Lise Anne Couture.

 Early life and education

 Hani Rashid was born in Cairo, Egypt in 1958, his family immigrated to Ontario, Canada when he was young.
 His brother is industrial designer, Karim Rashid.

 In 1983, Hani Rashid received his bachelor's degree in Architecture from Carleton University in Canada.
 It was at Carleton University he met his wife and future business partner, Lise Anne Couture.
 In 1985, he received a master of architecture degree from the Cranbrook Academy of Art in Bloomfield Hills, Michigan.

 Architectural work

 Rashid co-founded the New York-based architecture firm, Asymptote Architecture with his wife, Lise Anne Couture in 1989.
 Asymptote Architecture is known for fusing architecture with computer technology to make a hybrid style.

 Significant projects include 166 Perry Street, a luxury residential building in Manhattan's West Village, the Yas Hotel Abu Dhabi a luxury hotel and one of the main architectural features of the new Yas Marina development and accompanying Formula 1 raceway circuit in Abu Dhabi, and the HydraPier Pavilion in Haarlemmermeer, Netherlands.

 Portfolio also includes some high-profile interior work such as the New York Stock Exchange Advanced Trading Floor, the American flagship stores for Carlos Miele and Alessi and the Carlos Miele Store in Paris.

 Other projects include the winning entry for the World Business Center Solomon Tower in Busan, South Korea in 2007, a large-scale cultural, hotel and performing arts complex in Penang, Malaysia and the Strata Tower in Abu Dhabi.